Jean-Paul Rodrigue (2013), New York:

 expanded the most over the last 50 years,

 both for passengers and freight transportation.
-Such growth in road
+This represents a

 freight transport has been fuelled largely by trade liberalization as